PatrickBett/job-board-frontend/README.md

 ### Job Listings
 - **Browse Remote Jobs:** Users can view a list of jobs posted by various employers.
-- **Job Details:** Each job listing includes details such as job title, description, budget, location, and company.
+- **Job Details:** Each job listing includes details such as job title, description, budget, location, company and date posted.

 ### Community Interaction
 - **Discussion Forum:** Users can interact with each other in a community section, sharing experiences and insights related to job seeking and remote work.